TutorialsByNick/tutorialsbynick/_posts/2016-06-08-writing-an-os-baby-steps.md

 mov ah, 0x0E
 {% endhighlight %}

-In the first line, we move the address of our message we want to print into the `si` register.
+In the first line, we move the pointer to the address of our message we want to print into the `si` register.
 We use `si` because the `lodsb` instruction uses the segemented address `ds:si` to load a byte from that location.